FIND MY SCHOOL OR COLLEGE

 In this section of our website, you can find information on the different Higher and Further Education outreach opportunities available in the Liverpool City Region, as well as nationally.
 These outreach opportunities are designed to support learners to increase their knowledge of Higher Education and make the best choices for them.
 We’ll regularly update this section as opportunities become available, but if you’d like to discuss which outreach provision would be best for your students, or are interested in something not listed here, please contact email@example.com to discuss this further.

+Clicking each box will take you direct to the institution’s outreach webpage.
 Please be aware that eligibility criteria will apply to many of these opportunities, and due to the current COVID-19 situation, some may be running in altered formats at the moment.

 Cronton Sixth Form College

 At Cronton Sixth Form College we offer schools and their pupils the opportunity to access a wide range of activities and events to support them with their transition from school.
 These events include:

 - Oxbridge events as part of the college’s Prestigious Universities Programme, which is designed to support students gain entrance at some of the world’s best institutions and Russell Group Universities

 - Through ‘The Cronton Experience’, students have access to a wide range of additional opportunities such as the Tomorrow’s Scientists, Lawyers and Teachers programmes and Student Leadership

 - Cronton Sixth Form also offers Scholarships to students worth up to £2,000 in its three Centres of Excellent (STEM, Sport and Performing Arts)

 - A virtual open day is available here for prospective students

 We are currently running EHU@Home live sessions on Wednesday evenings, focusing on a relevant topic in line with the time of year and application timeline